 “I think that a learning abroad experience is quite possibly the most important academic experience that a student could have.
 As a faculty member who has led short-term learning abroad trips, I am able to witness the transformation of students as they expand their knowledge base, broaden their worldview, and go beyond what is safe and comfortable.
 I have also been told by former students that their study abroad experience has been beneficial to their careers and helpful for admission into graduate school.
 I recommend some kind of learning abroad experience for all students.”

 —Jo Ann Buysse, School of Kinesiology

 Review the following suggestions before beginning your study abroad research.
-Sports Management courses abroad may not meet core course requirements within the Sports Management program at the University of Minnesota.
-You will want to work with your academic adviser to find courses that fit within the Sports Management program.
+Sport Management courses abroad may not meet core course requirements within the Sport Management program at the University of Minnesota.
+You will want to work with your academic adviser to find courses that fit within the Sport Management program.

 - Consult with your adviser about coursework and programs you are considering.

 Junior and Senior Years

 - Consider a study abroad program that offers classes that support your major and provides you with valuable hands-on experience.